 By choosing a sleeper train you can do the majority of your traveling overnight.
 You may not get to enjoy the scenery as you’re traveling but sleeper trains are safe and reliable and allow you to get to Koh Tao without using up an entire day of your holiday.
 You could also argue that you’re getting a night’s accommodation thrown in, so you don’t have to pay extra for a night in a hotel!

 Travel by train from Bangkok to Koh Tao and you can also take advantage of a combined ticket.
-Get your ticket at the Hua Lamphong train station where you can choose from several different options – a 1st or 2nd class seat, or a sleeper – which is what we would recommend.
+Get your ticket at the brand new train station Krung Thep Aphiwat where you can choose from several different options – a 1st or 2nd class seat, or a sleeper – which is what we would recommend.
 The combination ticket for the night train gives you a bus transfer from Chumphon railway station to the ferry pier, and an express ferry ticket to Koh Tao, all in one price.

 There is also a second option for a train to Koh Tao, and that’s to travel via Surat Thani instead of Chumphon.
 This is a longer way around because you’re traveling further south and then heading back to the north, and it involves an additional ferry journey from Koh Samui to Koh Tao but some tourists prefer the slightly better schedules for these trains and ferries.